Policy Information for Students Receiving Tuition Assistance from Military

 Without regard to any other policy or procedure, Weber State University will not impose any penalty, including the assessment of late fees, the denial of access to classes, libraries, or other institutional facilities, or the requirement that a covered individual borrow additional funds, on any covered individual because of the individual’s inability to meet his or her financial obligations to the institution due to the delayed disbursement of a payment to be provided by any Military Tuition assistance under chapter 31 33, or 35.
-If there are questions or concerns, please contact Veteran Services.
+If there are questions or concerns, please contact the Military-Affiliated Student Center.

 Weber State University's tuition refund policies are designed to comply with DoDI 1322.25 requirements.